-After the chill of winter, Chicagoans are more than ready for spring when it comes.
-So it’s no surprise that spring in Chicago is filled with tons of great activities and attractions to celebrate the return of warmer weather, blooming flowers, and a vibrant urban outdoor culture.
+Winters in Chicago can get seriously cold, so locals and tourists are more than ready for spring when it comes.
+It’s no surprise that spring in Chicago is filled with tons of great activities and attractions to celebrate the return of warmer weather, blooming flowers, and a vibrant urban outdoor culture.

-If you’re looking for some inspiration when it comes to planning a trip to the Windy City this spring, check out our list of some fun things to do in Chicago in the spring, including…
+If you’re looking for some inspiration when it comes to planning a trip to the Windy City this spring, check out our list of the best things to do in Chicago in the spring, including…

 - Instituto de Arte de Chicago